jaungos/ohmsim/README.md

-# OHMSIM
+<h1 align="center"> OHMSIM </h1>

-Online Health Monitoring System In Mobile (OHMSIM) is an application that serves as a contact tracing tool for potential COVID-19 cases in the community.
-This aims to track any individuals who possibly have COVID-19 through symptoms and/or being exposed/contact to someone who is confirmed to have COVID-19.
+<p align="center">Online Health Monitoring System In Mobile (OHMSIM) is an application that serves as a contact tracing tool for potential COVID-19 cases in the community.
+This aims to track any individuals who possibly has COVID-19 through symptoms and/or being exposed/contact to someone who is confirmed to have COVID-19. </p>

 ## Table of Contents